ex0-tekk/Diabolist-VR/Readme.md

 ## INTRODUCTION
 ![Diabolist VR Wolf Right Final Pre-Official Beta](https://user-images.githubusercontent.com/78007822/141837801-461e4440-a51f-44a7-914d-aaf9a725a73c.png)
 -
-**Diabolist VR mod list pays homage to the hack-n-slash loot-hoarding ARPG of the late 90s, by adding 7 Diablo inspired mods and so much more, this includes: a custom flame Diablo intro and music overhaul, authentic in-game Diablo font, a town portal spell called Voidgate, the female Amazon from Diablo II visually improved and now with spear throwing mechanics, the Horadric Crafting Cube from Diablo II, the Imperius Solarion Spear and Tyrael Armor from Diablo III, hundreds of unique monsters with increased population, aggro range and added abilities, a sprawling multiple dungeon system called Skyrim Underground, along with 65 additional Forgotten Dungeons.**
+#### Diabolist VR mod list pays homage to the hack-n-slash loot-hoarding ARPG of the late 90s, by adding 7 Diablo inspired mods and so much more, this includes:
+ - **A custom flame Diablo intro.**
+ - **Authentic in-game Diablo font.**
+ - **Intro and in-game music overhaul.**
+ - **A town portal spell called Voidgate.**
+ - **A classicly generous 4 tier loot system.**
+ - **The Horadric Crafting Cube from Diablo II.**
+ - **The female Amazon from Diablo II visually improved & with spear throwing mechanics.**
+ - **The Imperius Solarion Spear and Tyrael Armor from Diablo III, these can only be crafted.**
+ - **Hundreds of unique monsters with increased population, with more aggro range and combat abilities.**
+ - **A sprawling multi-dungeon system called Skyrim Underground, along with 65 additional Forgotten Dungeons.**
 #
 [2]
 ## RECOMMENDED SPECS FOR DVR